 Republicans say that we need to put America first again.
 Under Republican leadership, the country cracked down on China, got tough at the border, and prioritized American workers and jobs.
 Republicans created the strongest economy and lowest unemployment rate in generations before the pandemic.
-Now, they are working to keep our economy open.
+Now, they are working to

-Dem attacks generally outperform GOP ones among key swing audiences

-Class attack on R's does best, but broad GOP hit on Dems leaves a mark
+Dem attacks generally outperform GOP ones among key swing audiences Class attack on R's does best, but broad GOP hit on Dems leaves a mark